cristianfalcone/ajo/readme.md

 #### Parameters:

 - **name** (String | Function | Generator Function): The name of the tag for the DOM node you want to create.
 If it's a function, it's treated as a stateless component, and if it's a generator function, it's treated as a stateful component.
-- **attributes** (Object, pptional): An object containing the attributes you want to set on the element.
+- **attributes** (Object, optional): An object containing the attributes you want to set on the element.
 - **children** (Any, optional): Child nodes.
 Can be a nested array of children, a string, or any other renderable JSX elements.
 Booleans, null, and undefined children will be ignored, which is useful for conditional rendering.

 #### Returns: